Skip to Content

 As mentioned, it is recommended that certain plants should be planted at a certain point during the lunar cycle.
 This depends on whether the crop is grown above or below the ground.

-This is because the moon influences the growth of plants through geotropism.
+This is because the Moon influences the growth of plants through geotropism.
 Geotropism is how plant growth responds to gravity.
 And since roots grow in a different direction than stems, the gravitational pull impacts them differently.

 Aboveground Crops